 - “Read” or “Check out” call to action buttons imply that you pay with your time and attention.

-But still, you should help them to go through with the call to action by telling them exactly what to do.
+You should help your subscribers go through with the intended action by telling them exactly what to do.

 This helps eliminate confusion, and also saves them a lot of time answering questions like “how can I get the ebook?” or “where can I buy your product?”